michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 - adj: characterized by resonance
 - adj: serving to bring to mind
 ### Family
-resonant: nonresonant, resonance, resonantly+;resonance: resonances
+- resonant: nonresonant, resonance, resonantly+
+- resonance: resonances
 ### Examples
 - The sentiment was certainly still resonant among certain people, however.
 - It was a message, he suggested, that remains as resonant today as over the past seven decades.